formester/formester-site/content/blog/5-best-tools-for-customer-feedback-survey.md

 Selecting the ideal survey tool for your business can be time-consuming because all tools have different features suitable for specific needs.
 Here, we break down the key considerations and offer tips for a seamless integration into your operational framework.
 Make the right selection of tools by considering the following factors:

-* **Usability:** Opt for a tool with an intuitive interface, ensuring your team and customers find it easy to navigate.
+* **Usability:** Opt for a tool with an intuitive interface, ensuring [your team and customers](https://formester.com/features/collaboration/) find it easy to navigate.
-* **Customisation:** Look for tools that allow you to tailor surveys and forms to reflect your brand, ensuring a cohesive customer experience.
+* **Customisation:** Look for tools that allow you to tailor surveys and forms to [reflect your brand](https://formester.com/features/branding-kit/), ensuring a cohesive customer experience.
-* **Integration:** Choose a tool that seamlessly integrates with your existing systems to avoid unnecessary disruptions to your workflow.
+* **Integration:** Choose a tool that [seamlessly integrates](https://formester.com/integrations/) with your existing systems to avoid unnecessary disruptions to your workflow.
-* **Analytics:** Prioritise tools with robust analytics features, enabling you to extract meaningful insights from the collected data.
+* **Analytics:** Prioritise tools with [powerful analytics features](https://formester.com/features/powerful-analytics/), enabling you to extract meaningful insights from the collected data.

 ### Tips for Optimising the Feedback Process